 Today, the vast majority of project-oriented organizations are facing an avalanche-like growth in the number of projects being implemented.
 Obviously, such organizations are in dire need of implementing uniform methods and standards for managing projects and project portfolios.
-A systems approach can significantly improve business performance and capitalization, improve the business performance of companies.
+A systems approach can significantly improve business performance and capitalization, and improve the business performance of companies.

 Portfolio optimization is an opportunity for growth.
-The goal of portfolio optimization is to increase the manageability and attractiveness of project portfolio.
+The goal of portfolio optimization is to increase the manageability and attractiveness of a project portfolio.
 To achieve this goal, it is necessary to develop a standard for project transformation.

-- common goals
+- common goals,